AtomicConductor/AtomicConductor.github.io/docs/client_tools/companion/katana.md

 ![environment][environment]

 In the screenshot above, the variable that points to the user's resource directory has been added.
-In this case you would also need to add the directory in the files tab so it gets uploaded.
+In this case, you would also need to add the directory in the files tab so it gets uploaded.

-Remember to use forwards slashes and omit the drive letter in path variables, as they apply to the remote render node environment, which is Linux.
+Remember to use forward slashes and omit the drive letter in path variables, as they apply to the remote render node environment, which is Linux.

 See the full list of [Katana environment variables][env_vars]